Keith Ewing (MA, MBACP)

 Training, qualifications & experience

-I am a registered member of the BACP (British Association for Counselling and Psychotherapy)
+I am a registered member of the BACP (British Association for Counselling and Psychotherapy) and the UKCP (UK Council for Psychotherapy).

 Code of Ethics: